 Greens Farms is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Greens Farms is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the Greens Farms neighborhood has more Russian and Lebanese ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Greens Farms neighborhood has more Russian and Arab ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.0% of this neighborhood's residents have Russian ancestry and 1.8% have Lebanese ancestry.
+In fact, 8.1% of this neighborhood's residents have Russian ancestry and 7.8% have Arab ancestry.

 The neighbors in the Greens Farms neighborhood in Westport are wealthy, making it among the 15% highest income neighborhoods in America.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 99.7% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.